 Tom Ulozas, the 1968 New Jersey PGA Professional of the Year, played on the PGA Tour from 1971-1973 and Senior PGA Tour from 1994-1996.
 He was named New Jersey PGA Player of the Year from 1976-1979, played in four U.S. Open Championships, two PGA Championships, and won the 1978 State Open, 1979 New Jersey PGA Championship, 1971 Maumelle Open, and 1970 Dodge Open.

-In 1970, Billy Ziobro became the first player to capture the State Open and State Amateur titles in the same year.
-The Forsgate Country Club Head Professional also won the Dodge Open in 1971 & 1975, the Section Championship in 1976, the Datsun Open in 1978 and the Pro Pro Championship in 1979 as well as the New England Match Play in 1982 and the Vermont Open in 1989.
-Billy also competed on the PGA Tour logging ten top 10 finishes and played in events such as the U.S. Open, PGA Championship, Players Championship and Senior PGA Championship.
+In 1970, Billy Ziobro became the first player to capture the NJSGA Open and Amateur titles in the same year.
+He had previously won the NJSGA Junior Championship which made him the first golfer to win all 3 Championships.
+The Forsgate Country Club Head Professional won the Dodge Open in 1971, the first event he played as a professional and again in 1975, his second time playing in the event.
+Billy continued his winning ways with victories in the NJPGA Section Championship in 1976, the Datsun Open in 1978 and the Pro-Pro Championship in 1979.
+Billy also spent some time in the NEPGA as well winning the New England Match Play in 1982 and the Vermont Open in 1989.
+Billy competed on the PGA Tour from 1971-77 logging ten top 10 finishes while also competing in (5) U.S. Opens, The PGA Championship, The Players Championship and The Senior PGA Championship.

 David Glenz was a six-time New Jersey PGA Player of the Year, winner of 14 New Jersey PGA titles and two Met Open Championships.
 He competed in five PGA Championships, four U.S. Open Championships and 12 PGA Club Professional Championships.
 Glenz was honored as New Jersey Teacher of the Year from 1988-1989 and was also on the New Jersey PGA Board of Directors for five years.